 As New York City moves into Phase 2 of the re-opening process, we are thrilled to announce that the Habitat NYC ReStore is now open!
-We will be open Wednesday-Friday for in-person shopping from 11 am to 5 pm.
-We’re celebrating the re-opening with a 30 percent off sale July 1st, 2nd and 3rd!
+We will be open Tuesday-Saturday for in-person shopping from 11 am to 5 pm.

 All customers and associates are required to wear masks and adhere to social distancing best practices, and the ReStore associates will sanitize the store frequently.
 The number of shoppers is limited to five customers at a time, with time inside the store also limited to 20 minute intervals.